Total stability and Auslander-Reiten theory for Dynkin quivers: Proof of main theorem in type D

 Since $B_i$ is on the left wall of the pyramid and $I_n$ is on the right wall of the pyramid, there is a path inside the pyramid from $B_i$ to $I_n$.
 This path is positive by Lemma \ref{lem:typeDpyramid}.
 Thus $\mu(B_i) < \mu(I_n)$, implying $\mu(A_i) < \mu(B_i)$ by the see-saw property, so $b_i$ is positive. \end{proof}

-\begin{lemma} All arrows $\tau^k b_i$, i.e. those perpendicular to the left wall, are positive. \end{lemma}
+\begin{lemma} All arrows $\tau^k b_i$ (i.e. those perpendicular to the left wall) are positive. \end{lemma}

 \begin{proof} We proceed by induction on the power of $\tau$.
-We have already proven the statement for the arrows $b_i$ in Lemma \ref{lem:pyramidperp}, so the base case is satisfied.
+We have already proven the statement for the arrows $b_i$ in Lemma \ref{lem:pyramidperp}, so the base case holds.
 Suppose we know that arrows of the form $\tau^{j}b_i$ are positive for all $0\leq j\leq k-1$.
 We show $\tau^{k}b_i$ is positive.